 Unchecked architecture is one reason trees fail.
 Pruning is essential for a young tree to grow into adulthood – and we want our trees to live as long as possible.
 Thanks to a grant from the Canadian Tree Fund, Neighbourwoods on the Grand is very excited to introduce our brand-new pilot program – Citizen Pruners.
 Only having been done once before in Thunder Bay, Citizen Pruners aims to prune the urban trees in our community.
 Our volunteers are trained by arborist Chris Morrison both in-class and in the field about how to properly identify and prune branches.

 With a team of arborists and knowledgeable volunteers we are heading out into our community and start pruning!
 Throughout the summer we will be in the Fergus and Elora area, wearing our bright orange Citizen Pruners t-shirts, giving our urban trees some TLC.

 A very special thanks to our volunteer arborists: Chris Morrison of Storm Water Forestry, Alison Morrison of Green Legacy, Bill McKenna of MW Tree Services, Phil Guenter of Baum Tree Care, Andrew Hutten of Creo Concepts Inc., Doug Steel of Full Circle Tree Care and Andrew Doucette of Out of Your Tree Property and Tree Care.

 As important as tree planting, if not more so, is looking after young trees while they get established.
 We visit as many saplings as we can, weeding, and generally making sure that they a flourishing.
 When we can, we replace any that have not survived.
-Watering continues to be our greatest challenge – especially this summer when young trees are under stress from the drought.
+Watering continues to be our greatest challenge – especially in the summer when young trees can be under stress from a drought.

 Neighbourwoods volunteers plant a few trees every year – usually in the fall when rainfall is more reliable.
 Our sites include the front yard of the Fergus Beer Store, boulevard trees on Watts Street, the trailway behind Elora Public School, Shortreeds Auto Centre, the streetscape at Collins Barrow in Elora, and the road leading to the OPP station on CR 18.